riakhaitan/tp/README.md

   Example usages:
   - as a budgeting tool to inform users of their remaining budget
   - as a expense tracker to help users track their expense
+  - as a tool to help you keep track of who owes you money
 - The project simulates an expense tracker.
   - It is **written in OOP fashion**.
 It provides a **reasonably well-written** code base **bigger** (around 6 KLoC) than what students usually write in beginner-level SE modules, without being overwhelmingly big.
   - It comes with a **reasonable level of user and developer documentation**.